April and June 2020

 October 14-18, 2018

-SoundLAB, a contemporary music ensemble debuting with the Philadelphia Orchestra’s Barnes-Stokowski Festival, will present a series of concerts, composer readings and lectures.
-Katherine will perform Augusta Read Thomas’s Plea for Peace on October 18.
+SoundLAB, a contemporary music ensemble debuting with the Philadelphia Orchestra’s Barnes-Stokowski Festival, presents a series of concerts, composer readings and lectures.
+Katherine performs Augusta Read Thomas’s Plea for Peace on October 18.

 September 19, 2018

 Read the Philadelphia Orchestra’s press release announcing SoundLAB at the Barnes-Stokowski Festival!
 As Artistic Director of SoundLAB, Katherine is to curate the ensemble’s debut.